 A lack of love is a universal consequence of the hype we all fell into.
 Because we only see the shiny and perfect things, we believe perfection is a realistic standard for life.
 If something seems just a bit out of the ordinary, we abandon ship.
 We think something is wrong because we only signed up for the shiny part.
 We believe love is as easy as a swipe right on perfectly crafted profiles.

 This is the only love worthy of the name love.
 It’s the type of love that is unexplainable.
 Asking someone why they love their wife is a silly question.
 It’s a soul thing; you can’t explain it with your mind.

-When I love you unconditional, there is an opportunity to really connect.
+When I love you unconditionally, there’s an opportunity to really connect.
 To have soul to soul contact.
 A moment in which the two of us realize that we are all one.
 Who cares if you believe in one god and me in another?
-Who cares if our political views contradict?
+Who cares if our political views differ?

 If I love you for everything you are, that means I go beyond the surface.
 It means I have empathy for you.
-I respect you for everything you are.
-All the beauty, and here’s where the perfect hype goes wrong, all the ‘ugliness’ that is a part of your whole being.
+I respect you for all the beauty and – here’s where the perfect hype goes wrong – all the ‘ugliness’ that is a part of your whole being.
 I realize you are not what you portrait to be.
 You are so much more beyond that.
 If I love you for who you are, I can see beyond the pain, the confusion, the tears, and the trauma.
-If I love you for who you are, I am a place where you can be can express your complete authenticity.
-It’s all good.
+If I love you for who you are, I am a place where you can express your complete authenticity.
+It’s all good; I love you.

 Love in the storm

 Unconditional love is the love that understands it’s not all fairytales and unicorns.
 It’s that love that knows that if you have been in a long relationship, trials and tribulations, happiness and sorrow, good times and bad, understanding the other and forgiveness, are part of the holistic game.
 And it’s the love that understands that if the branches want to reach into heaven, the roots have to dig deep into hell.